 One of the documents which you receive when you acquire a new car in The United States is a certificate of title.
 This document proves that you are the rightful owner of your vehicle.

 When you eventually sell your car, the document will prove that the new buyer is purchasing it directly from the true owner.
-The certificate is also necessary if you intend to transfer the registration of your vehicle out of state.
+The certificate is also necessary if you intend to transfer your vehicle’s registration out of state.

 Do Golf Carts Have Titles?